learnbyexample/practice_python_projects/practice_python_projects.md

                 opf.write(f'{"-" * 50}\n\n')
 ```

-* The `glob` module is helpful to get all the filenames that match the given wildcard expression. `*.txt` will match all files ending with `.txt` extension.
-If you want to match filenames from sub-directories at any depth as well, prefix the expression with `**/` and set the `recursive` parameter to `True`.
+* The `glob` module is helpful to get all the filenames that match the given wildcard expression. `*.txt` will match all files ending with the `.txt` extension.
+If you want to match filenames from sub-directories at any depth as well, prefix the expression with `**/` and set the `recursive` keyword parameter to `True`.
     * See [docs.python: glob](https://docs.python.org/3/library/glob.html) and [wikipedia: glob](https://en.wikipedia.org/wiki/Glob_(programming)) for more details.
 * The `reference_words()` function accepts a sequence of files from which the `words` set will be built.
     * You might also notice that `rsplit()` processing has been added.
 This makes it easier to build extra reference files by copy pasting the false mismatches from the output of this program.
 Or, if you are not lazy like me, you could copy paste only the relevant string instead of whole lines and avoid this extra pre-processing step.